Rajdeep-personal/SQL_CaseStudy_Hospital/README.md

   **1. Patient Table:**

-  -- ------ Remove patient rows where FirstName is missing
+    a.
+Remove patient rows where FirstName is missing

-  -- ------ Standardize First Name and Last Name to Proper Case and create a fullname column
+    b.
+Standardize First Name and Last Name to Proper Case and create a fullname column

-  -- ------ Gender Values should be either Male or Female
+    c.
+Gender Values should be either Male or Female

-  -- ------ Split CityStateCountry into City, State and Country Columns
+    d.
+Split CityStateCountry into City, State and Country Columns

   **2. Department Table:**

-  -- ------ Remove Departments where Department category is missing
+    a.
+Remove Departments where Department category is missing

-  -- ------ Drop HOD and DepartmentName Columns
+    b.
+Drop HOD and DepartmentName Columns

-  -- ------ Use specialization as DepartmentName column
+    c.
+Use specialization as DepartmentName column

   **3. PatienVisits Table:**

-  -- ------ Merge all yearly visit tables (2020-2025) into one consolidated Patientvisits table
+    a.
+Merge all yearly visit tables (2020-2025) into one consolidated Patientvisits table

   Total 3 .sql notebooks are present in this repository -
     -- 1. For Table Creation and Data Insertion